Human Rights Committee Faults Kyrgyzstan for Death in Custody

 NEW YORK—The government of Kyrgyzstan has been found guilty of turning a blind eye to the torture and death of a prisoner who died after suffering abuse in a crowded cell, in circumstances that were never properly investigated.

-The ruling against Kyrgyzstan from the UN Human Rights Committee in the case of Rakhmonberi Ernazarov, adopted at its meeting in Geneva on March 25, underlines that it is the duty of the state to take responsibility for the security of all prisoners, including ensuring protection from violence at the hands of other detainees.
+The ruling against Kyrgyzstan from the UN Human Rights Committee in the Ernazarov case, adopted at its meeting in Geneva on March 25, underlines that it is the duty of the state to take responsibility for the security of all prisoners, including ensuring protection from violence at the hands of other detainees.

 The other occupants of the cell and the state authorities claimed that the death was suicide.
 However no proper, independent investigation into the death took place, while the victim’s family was not given appropriate access to the investigation.

 The complaint was brought before the HRC in March 2011 by the Open Society Justice Initiative and Saidkamal Akhmedov, a Kyrgyz lawyer acting on behalf of the victim’s brother.

 In its ruling, the Committee found that the government of Kyrgyzstan violated the right to life of the victim, by not taking adequate measures to protect him; that it failed to prevent his torture; and that his family had been denied the right to a remedy due to the failure to conduct a prompt and proper investigation.

 In particular, the Committee found that the investigating authorities failed to explain the numerous cuts on the body, failed to question key witnesses, locate and investigate the weapon that caused death, and failed to explain why the investigation was conducted by the same institution in custody of which Ernazarov was tortured and killed.

 It called on Kyrgyzstan to provide Enazarov’s brother with an impartial, effective and thorough investigation into the circumstances of the death, the prosecution of those responsible, and reparation including appropriate compensation.